Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Method

-The evolution of the agent–environment interaction over $T$ time steps is governed by a sequence of quantum operations that incorporate mid-circuit operations directly into the interaction loop.
-At the initial time step ${t=0}$, the system begins with the state $\ket{s_0}$ and action $\ket{a_0}$ prepared in a uniform superposition, enabling equal exploration of all possible state–action pairs.
-The quantum state transition function is then applied, mapping $\ket{s_0}$ and $\ket{a_0}$ to the corresponding next state register $\ket{s'_0}$ according to the prescribed transition probabilities.
-Subsequently, the quantum reward function is evaluated, producing the reward $\ket{r_0}$ conditioned on the current state–action pair.
-Following this interaction, a mid-circuit measurement is performed on all qubits involved in the time step to extract the outcome tuple $(s_0,a_0,s'_0,r_0)$ without terminating the computation.
-The measured results are stored in classical registers, ensuring that the complete probability distribution over trajectories can be reconstructed post-execution while preserving the ability to continue quantum evolution in subsequent time steps.
+The temporal evolution proceeds as follows.
+At the initial time step ${t=0}$, the state register is prepared in a superposition over initial environment states, and the action register is initialized in a uniform superposition, enabling parallel evaluation of all state–action pairs.
+The state transition operator $U_{\mathrm{QMDP}}$ is then applied, coherently mapping $\ket{s_0}$ $\ket{a_0}$ to the corresponding next-state register $\ket{s'_0}$, followed by evaluation of the quantum reward function to produce $\ket{r_0}$.
+A mid-circuit measurement is subsequently performed on the state, action, next-state, and reward registers, yielding a single sampled tuple $(s_0, a_0, s'_0, r_0)$.
+These outcomes are stored in classical memory, ensuring that the empirical distribution of trajectories can be reconstructed over repeated circuit executions.

-Immediately after measurement, a mid-circuit reset is applied to prepare the qubits for the next interaction step.
-First, the state qubits are reset to ground state $\ket{0}$, then updated by propagating the values from the next state qubits of the previous interaction using CNOT gates.
-This ensures that $\ket{s'_t}$ becomes $\ket{s_{t+1}}$, effectively making the next state from step $t$ the current state for step ${t+1}$.
-Next, the next state qubits are reset to ground state in preparation for computing the upcoming transition.
-The action qubit is also reset and reinitialized into a uniform superposition via a Hadamard gate, ensuring that all actions in the action space remain equally probable.
-Similarly, the reward qubit is reset to ground state for the next interaction.
+Immediately after measurement, mid-circuit reset operations prepare the registers for reuse.
+The state register is first reset to $\ket{0}$ and then updated by propagating the next-state value via CNOT gates, ensuring $\ket{s_1}$ = $\ket{s'_0}$.
+Subsequently, the next-state and reward registers are reset to $\ket{0}$ in preparation for the next interaction, while the action register is reset and reinitialized into a uniform superposition using Hadamard gates.
+This reset–propagate–reinitialize sequence preserves logical continuity of the agent–environment interaction while maintaining a constant circuit width.